The Thief and the Cobbler: Williams's loss of control of the film (1992)

 On 13 May 1992, this rough version of the film was shown to Warner Bros., and was not well-received.
 During the screening, the penultimate reel of the film was missing, which did not help matters.
 The studio lost confidence and backed out of production entirely, and the Completion Bond Company seized control of the film, ousting Williams from the project.
-Jake Eberts, then an executive producer, also abandoned the project.
 Additionally, Williams said that the production had lost a source of funding when Japanese investors pulled out due to the recession following the Japanese asset price bubble.
 Fans have cited this decision as an example of a trend of animated films being tampered with by studio executives.